rjsvieira/circularView/README.md

 CircleView allows you to customize its default fields for your personal use.
 The attribute list can be found within the attrs.xml file.

-Below is the configuration for the circleView presented on the gif
+Below is the configuration for the circleView presented on the first gif

 ```xml
 <rjsv.circularview.CircleView